takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.08 <br>
+    ・ The status display of "Discovery -Beta" is now supported. <br>
+    ・ We now periodically include a check to see if a content update has been published when you are in the main menu. <br>
+    ・ Fixed a problem where in extremely rare cases the status would not switch when in the main menu. <br>

   ○ 4.99.07 <br>
     ・ Fixed an issue in SquadList where the number of people cleared on a solo basis was displayed during 1v1 rounds. <br>